 Be specific in your list of expenses as well.
 Some successful fundraisers itemize every expense—not just a big-ticket item like a surgery, but the gas money needed for rides to the doctor, etc. Potential donors will appreciate transparency.

-2. Not personalizing the ask
+2. Personalizing the ask

 - Why does this person care?
 There is a reason you reached out to him or her for donations.
 Keep that reason in mind, and communicate it when you approach each potential donor.

 - What relationship does this person have to the beneficiary?
 Maybe she was childhood friends with the beneficiary, or maybe a neighbor.
-It’s appropriate to bring up this relationship when asking for donations to create a more personal, intimate communication, and help boost your chances of getting a donation.
+It’s appropriate to bring up this relationship when asking for donations to create a more personal, intimate communication, and help boost your chances for getting a donation.

 - Why would they have reservations?
 Keep in mind reasons someone might not want to donate, and try to address them.
 For example, some people may worry they can’t afford to make a large enough donation to make a difference.
 By addressing this concern and listing specific expenses that can be paid with small donations, you can get more people to contribute.